karan-kapoor90/karankapoor.in/_posts/2020-07-14-kubernetes-path-based-routing.md

 As you can see, the address is `localhost` and the port is `80` -- provided you didn't already have something else running on port 80, in which case this will fail.

-Head over to your browser and open `localhost/banana` to eb greeted by the same service we'd created earlier.
+Head over to your browser and open `localhost/banana` to be greeted by the same service we'd created earlier.

 Stay tuned for more!